lucasrumney94/throw/README.md

 # throw

 A few VR scenes that involve throwing various objects.

-Read more about it on Medium!
+Read more about it on [Medium!](https://medium.com/@lucasrumney94/throw-a-virtual-reality-verb-aa3972cc8121)

 # Installation
+For Vive on Windows:

-Go to my itch page, download, extract, and run the throw executable.
+Go to my [itch page](https://jet-drift.itch.io/throw), download, extract, and run the throw executable.

 # Instructions